pablocarderam/genetargeter/README.md

 deactivate
 ```

-To install GeneTargeter, make sure you are running Python 2.7 in your local environment.
+To install GeneTargeter, make sure you are running Python 2.7 in your local virtual environment.
 Then, clone the repo and run setup from within the main directory:

 ```bash
 git clone git://github.com/pablocarderam/genetargeter.git